 Document: Driver's Briefing

-1. Matters arising from the Russian Grand Prix
+1. Matters arising from the French Grand Prix

-- A short qualifying session (18 minutes) will determine the starting order for the Japanese Grand Prix.
+- A short qualifying session (18 minutes) will determine the starting order for the Canadian Grand Prix.

-- No driver is to drive unnecessarily slowly during "in or out" laps throughout qualifying, and must proceed at a safe and reasonable pace.
+- No driver is to drive unnecessarily slowly on "in or out" laps during and after the end of qualifying, and must proceed at a safe and reasonable pace.

 - Drivers on an "in or out" lap must not block or impede drivers on a qualifying lap, they must stay off the racing line when practical and ensure they give themselves sufficient time to clear the corner when a faster driver is approaching.